aman-chhetri/Goldman-Sachs-Virtual-Experience/README.md

-# Goldman-Sachs-Virtual-Experience
+# Goldman Sachs Virtual Experience
-This repository contains the submitted files of the tasks assigned by the Goldman Sachs Software Engineering Virtual Internship
+This repository contains the submitted files of the tasks assigned by the Goldman Sachs Software Engineering Virtual Experience

 ---
 ### Our job is to crack as many passwords as possible with available tools (e.g. use Hashcat).